nephila/django-meta/README.rst

 .. note:: django-meta is now maintained by Nephila on `github`_.
 Old bitbucket
           repository won't be updated anymore.

+.. warning:: as of version 1.0 django-meta has included django-meta-mixin 0.2.1;
+             django-meta 1.0 is a drop in replacement for django-meta-mixin: as a result django-meta-mixin is no longer actively developed

 .. contents::

 Installation